 On the contrary, in the Montessori classroom, children are allowed to move freely about to access all the learning materials they need.
 Additionally, for children, play and “work” are often the same thing.
 In other words, when children engage with the Montessori learning materials, they are indeed learning but it feels like play to them.
 For example, think of how your own child can joyfully while away the hours manipulating and arranging objects like toys or blocks.
 The two experiences are similar, but in the Montessori environment, the student is actually working toward mastery of skills and subjects.
 Montessori students are allowed to work with specific learning materials for as long as they desire, and the fact that they will until they feel they have mastered it is testimony to the power of the method.
 Children in Montessori choose to work toward mastery and are internally motivated by a natural love of learning.

 An education based on the observation of children, and on your child in particular, is hard to outdate.
 Everyone knows the approximate ages children begin to walk, to talk, to lose teeth, even to learn to read.
 Fads in education come and go because they are not based on observation of children.
 Often they’re not even based on child development.
 The Montessori Method, on the other hand, represents a solid body of observation of child development that has been successfully employed internationally for over a hundred years.
 Montessori methodology is closer to a true scientific method of instruction than any other educational program in the world today.
-Myth #5: The Montessori method is really just some special materials.
-Montessori materials are specifically designed to develop the child’s powers and means of observation through the senses.
-The development of the senses precedes intellectual activity, and Montessori educators understand how to use the materials to facilitate this development.
-When the senses are finely developed, the child teaches himself.
-Experience has shown that the child will discard the materials and work without them when the senses are adequately developed.

 The respect the teacher shows each child is a model for children to follow in learning to respect each other.
 Young children interact with each other and with the adults, gradually becoming more giving and more sensitive to others.
 The two to three year age span within each class causes the learning of younger children from older ones to be a natural occurrence.
 Montessori respects the child and the child’s need, from time to time, for privacy.
 Areas and activities in the classroom provide for solitude, as well as, interaction with peers.
 Older children often tutor and assist the younger children and children may work together or by themselves as they choose.

-Nurture and Nature Montessori | Copyright 2023 | Privacy Policy Powered by Hostify
+Nurture and Nature Montessori | Copyright 2025 | Privacy Policy Powered by Hostify